devangshrivastava/portfolio/content/projects/cross-compiling-c-code-for-riscv.md

 # Cross-Compiling C Code for RISC-V (with Vector Extensions) and Performance Comparison

-Harshil Kaneria and I worked under Dr. Binod Kumar where we assisted Jaitra.inc to build a Cross-Compiling C Code for RISC-V. Our work was to execute [llama2.c](https://github.com/karpathy/llama2.c) file in risc-v and check its performance.
+As part of a project under the guidance of Dr. Binod Kumar and in collaboration with Jaitra Inc., Harshil Kaneria and I worked on setting up a cross-compilation workflow for RISC-V. Our primary objective was to successfully compile and execute the llama2.c project on a RISC-V 64-bit Linux environment and evaluate its performance across various optimization levels.

-This guide covers the process of cross-compiling C programs for RISC-V 64-bit Linux targets using LLVM/Clang and GNU toolchains.
-It also includes performance benchmarks across different optimization levels and platforms.
+This guide documents the complete setup process, including building the required toolchains, compiling C code for RISC-V with vector extension support, and analyzing performance on different platforms.

 ---